 By the way, Europe in general is on a much higher latitude than the USA; as such, the summer sun sets much later there.

-In the USA, don't plan to sleep overnight in a rest area (lay-by) — the cops will knock you awake at 5:00 am.
-If you're still looking for a campground rather late into the evening, get off the freeway and cruise along a two-lane highway until you find a little campground; they usually have room.
+In the USA, don't plan to sleep overnight in a rest area (lay-by) — the police will knock you awake at 5:00 am.
+If you're still looking for a campground rather late into the evening, try a truck stop or casino or get off the freeway and cruise along a two-lane highway until you find a little campground (they usually have room) or a church lot.
 Campgrounds at major attractions (e.g. the Grand Canyon) may have an overflow lot or another solution for late arrivals.
+And remember: cancellations occur every day, even at the most popular campgrounds.
+(Nothing ventured, nothing gained.)
 For RV travel in the USA and Canada, we suggest you keep to a minimum the number of campsites you book, using perhaps less than a handful of such bookings at the most popular RV parks (e.g. Yosemite National Park) as the linchpins of your itinerary.